arpitthool/face-detection/README.md

 # Face Detection C++ App

-A C++ application for detecting faces in images using OpenCV.
-Currently includes an OpenCV installation verification program.
+A C++ application for detecting single or multiple faces in images using OpenCV

 ## Requirements